8 Things You Should Never Do While Taking Apple Cider Vinegar

 Take it straight

 If you’re thinking about downing some apple cider vinegar and then quickly eating or drinking something else to mask the bitter taste, you may want to think twice.
 While there are many ACV health benefits, drinking it this way may be more harmful than helpful.
 “Due to the [acidic] nature of ACV, you risk the ACV severely irritating and causing damage to the esophagus and stomach,” advises Matt Weik, a kinesiologist and owner of Weik Fitness, LLC.
 “Do yourself a huge favor and always dilute your ACV in a liquid.”
 Water is probably the way to dilute the apple cider vinegar, which can help protect your throat and stomach from the acid and make it more palatable.
+If it still bites, ACV also comes in several different, more palatable forms, including apple cider vinegar gummies.

 Drink it right after eating